Understanding Map Projections

 Topographic Mapping and Geomorphology

-Human geography—population distribution, political boundaries, urban development, cultural regions, and economic patterns—is also profoundly influenced by the choice of map projection.
-Mapmakers must consider how distortion will affect the depiction of these human-made features.
+Human geography encompasses population distribution, political boundaries, urban development, cultural regions, and economic patterns, all of which are influenced by the choice of map projection.
+Distortions can affect how these human-made features are perceived and interpreted.

 Population Distribution and Migration